Einstein-Telescope-Projects/gwsim/docs/basic_usage.rst

 Checkpointing and Resuming
 --------------------------

-``gwsim`` includes a built-in checkpointing mechanism that keeps track of the generation progress.
+GWSim includes a built-in checkpointing mechanism that keeps track of the generation progress.
 If the process is interrupted (e.g., due to system shutdown or error), it can resume from the last checkpointed state.

 The checkpoint file is named ``checkpoint.json`` and is saved in the working directory specified by the ``working-directory`` field in the configuration.